pixelsnow/42_sudoku_solver/README.md

 - A valid sudoku has only one possible solution.
 - In case of error, the program displays ”Error” followed by a line break.

+## What was learned

+- Backtracking algorithims
+- Command line argument handling